The Stall (Poker Face)

 "The Stall" is the third episode of the American murder mystery comedy-drama television series Poker Face.
 The episode was written by executive story editor Wyatt Cain and directed by executive producer Iain B. MacDonald.
 It was released on Peacock on January 26, 2023, alongside "Dead Man's Hand", "The Night Shift" and "Rest in Metal".

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After finding that her friend has been found dead, Charlie uncovered a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-The episode follows Charlie, who arrives in Texas at a BBQ joint.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+In the episode, Charlie arrives in Texas at a barbecue joint.
 She befriends the cook, accidentally causing him to become vegan.
 When he is found dead, Charlie sets out to find what really happened.

-The episode received positive reviews from critics, who praised Natasha Lyonne's performance, guest actors, humor, score and writing.
+The episode received positive reviews from critics, who praised Natasha Lyonne's performance, guest actors, humor, score, and writing.

 Plot

 In rural Texas, Taffy Boyle (Lil Rel Howery) runs a popular BBQ joint with his brother George (Larry Brown).
-However, George informs Taffy he is quitting the business, as he turned vegan and cannot bring himself to cook animals.
-Taffy is not an expert cook and has also asked for a loan from shady organizations in Dallas, which must he pay.
-Taffy accepts George's request and drinks a beer with him.
-At night, he hosts a radio talk show and leaves for 16 minutes with a pre-recorded segment about sausage.
-He goes to George's trailer home, where George has passed out from drugged beer.
-Taffy locks the trailer home and uses a hose to suffocate George via a meat smoker.
+However, George informs Taffy he is quitting the business after deciding to become vegan.
+Taffy, who is not an expert cook and indebted to shady organizations in Dallas, fails to convince George to change his mind but accepts George's request to drink beers with him that night.
+Taffy hosts a radio talk show and leaves for sixteen minutes during a pre-recorded segment about sausage, spoofing it as a live response to a question asked by George's wife Mandy (Danielle Macdonald).
+He goes to George's trailer home, where George has passed out from the beer Taffy had drugged earlier.
+Taffy locks the trailer and uses a hose to suffocate George via a meat smoker.
 Taffy is attacked by a wild dog who barks at him, forcing him to hit it on the head to avoid detection.
 He resumes the talk show in the nick of time.

 A few days before, Charlie (Natasha Lyonne) arrives in the area.
 She is forced to keep a feisty dog who jumps into her car and will not leave.
 The dog runs into the BBQ joint, causing damage to the food, prompting Taffy to demand $300 in reimbursement.
-As she does not want to leave any trace, George offers her to pay back the money by working with him.
-During the next days, George and Charlie bond over his cooking methods, so she hands him a few DVDs to pass time.
-The next day, George has a change of heart in his profession after watching Okja.
-After informing Taffy that he is quitting, he talks with Charlie about his uncertain future, but Charlie is forced to go back to work before George explains his only plan.
+As she doesn't have the money, George offers to let her pay by working with him.
+During the next few days, the two bond over George's cooking methods, and she gives him some DVDs to pass time.
+The next day, after George watches Okja, he decides to become vegan and quit his job.
+After informing Taffy of both decisions, George talks to Charlie about his uncertain future, but Charlie is forced to go back to work before George explains his only plan.